mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Learn the “why”, not just copy and paste or do something because it’s the cool thing.
+Learn the "why", not just copy and paste or do something because it’s the cool thing.
 Why is this method better than that?
 What is the goal of this task, and why is this language/framework/database better for this task?
 Why did this bug happen?

 https://x.com/sbscomp